 STEM Careers Trip

-Why is a STEM career valuable?
 Why should girls aspire to work in STEM industries?
 How can we dispel gender stereotypes?

 Girls from Leeds West Academy joined students from across the city to answer these key questions at the STEM For Girls event held at Leeds Beckett University on 28th January.
 The event is part of a packed programme of activities to promote equality and diversity within the STEM subjects of Science, Technology, Engineering and Mathematics.

 A panel question and answer session with STEM-related business representatives launched the day's programme.
 Inspiring interactive workshops followed, led by high profile businesses and government departments.
 The girls enjoyed a real insight into how science and technology play such a crucial role in the workplace, learning how to send and receive encrypted messages from representatives of GCHQ and taking part in sessions on robotics and engineering.